FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of navigation bar with logo to the left, Home - About - Get involved to the right](doc/header-image.webp)

 It's located in all pages, making it possible to navigate to Home, About and Get involved page at all times.
-The navigation bar is identical in each page, making it wasy to navigate and recognize on all pages.
+The navigation bar is identical in each page, making it easy to navigate and recognize all pages.

 #### The landing page image